PijushManna/DesyMediaPlayer/README.md

 # DesyMediaPlayer

-Please use the apk-release.apk file to install the apk.
+Please use the app-release.apk file to install the apk.